dggluz/fp-101/exercises.md

 ## `equalLists`

 Define a function `equalLists/2` that tells us if two lists (of _numbers_, _booleans_ or _strings_) are equal.
 You may use _recursivity_ for that.
 Why this wouldn't work for _lists_ of _lists_?

+## `reverse`

+Define the function `reverse/1` which recives a list and returns the list in reverse order.